 Someone looking for opportunities to invest or start new entrepreneurial activities in Colombia will find that is not hard to find many interesting and emerging sectors.
-With Colombia’s economy expected to grow with 3.59% in 2019 and 3.7% in 2020, (according to the International Monetary Fund) and with the growing middle-class and its associated spending, new sectors are arising and existing sectors are growing within their markets.
+With Colombia’s growing middle-class and its associated spending, new sectors are arising and existing sectors are growing within their markets.
 Colombia is known for its coffee and gold mining but has a lot more promising industries to invest in that might surprise you.

 Colombia is known for its mining industry, consisting of three commodity groups; coal, gold, and emeralds.
 Even though the industry has taken a hit mid-2016 due to international prices dropping quickly, things are looking positive with Trading Economics estimating growth of 12.336 COP Billion in 2020.
 With the Colombian government actively encouraging foreign investment in the mining industry and allowing foreign companies 100% ownership of mining titles and companies, the corporate tax dropping from 33% to 30%, and with president Duque’s promised spending on infrastructure, this sector is an especially good investment.